-The middle seat on the back row is uncomfortable enough for long distances.
-The third row, surrounded by luggage, is the worst.
+The middle seat on the back row is already uncomfortable if you are doing long distances.
+The third row, surrounded by luggage, is really not advised.

 So 4 passengers is a maximum.
-3 is ideal in terms of cost/benefit.
+3 is ideal in terms of cost/benefit: 1 in the front, 2 in the back.
 Make sure everyone gets some time in the front.

 Food & drink